“I have a restricted budget right now. How can I improve my benefit offerings or make new ones?”

 Multiple organizations and research bodies have identified a single key indicator for long-term financial wellness: savings.

-You can also work on helping employees build stronger, more stable financial futures with financial wellness programs.
+You can also work on helping employees build stronger, more stable financial futures with employee financial wellness programs.
 This is a broad term that encapsulates many approaches — everything from 401(k) programs to financial education seminars — but it’s useful to look to the experts here for definitions.
 Both the Consumer Financial Protection Bureau (CFPB) and the Financial Health Network focus on spending, saving, borrowing, and planning.
 Additional organizations and research bodies such as Commonwealth, the Aspen Institute, and the Center for Advanced Hindsight have all identified a single key indicator for long-term financial wellness: savings.

 If someone has extra money in their bank account, they aren’t living paycheck to paycheck.
 They have a cushion to absorb emergencies that make it so they don’t need to use high-interest credit cards, borrow against their 401(k)s, or resort to payday lenders.
 It also gives people the ability to focus on longer-term plans like securing their retirement savings (something 78% of Americans feel anxiety over).
 Ultimately, people are responsible and want to do the right thing for themselves, their families, and their futures — but doing it is incredibly difficult.